All Products

 If you want to modify the notification interval, or the retention period of generated log files of the ApsaraDB RDS for PostgreSQL instance, contact OceanBase Technical Support.

-If logs of the ApsaraDB RDS for PostgreSQL instance cannot be cleared during data migration due to the existence of slots, you must delete the data migration project and then clear the logs.
+If logs of the ApsaraDB RDS for PostgreSQL instance cannot be cleared during data migration due to the existence of slots, you must delete the data migration task and then clear the logs.
 The smallest slot restart_lsn value among all slots determines whether the log files of the ApsaraDB RDS for PostgreSQL instance can be recycled.
 If the smallest value is within the log file range, the log files are not recycled.

 • When you synchronize data to the destination, duplicate data may exist if the destination table does not have a primary key or non-null unique key.